mariam2022skipq/Sirius_Python/mariambhatti/Sprint6/pyrest/Readme.md

 >  ## Overview
  <br />

+## Use docker to build API test clients using pyresttest.
+Publish the built images to Elastic Container Registry (ECR).
+Continuously run functional and security API tests as cron-job on local machines.
+These tests will exercise the web crawler’s CRUD endpoint built in Sprint 4.
+Deploy API test clients from (1) on an EC2 instance.
+Build and push API test dockers through CodePipeline.
+Push API test results into CloudWatch.
+Setup alarming and notification on API test metrics.
+Extend tests in each stage.

 This project builds a CRUD API Gateway endpoint for our Web Crawler application which further populates a URL dynamo DB to perform REST API CRUD operation
 Further , we can monitor the web health of all the URLS provided by the client through API gateway endpoint with CI/CD implemented with a CRUD business